 All cafeteria meals will be served on a "pre-pay" basis only.
 Students are required to pay for meals in advance.
-There is to be NO Charging in the Cafeteria.
 Students who do not pre-pay will be allowed to make a peanut butter sandwich for lunch and have cereal for breakfast until pre-pay status is obtained